ES9ZC-15 Communication and Information Engineering Design Group Project

 The estimated time for each assessment task is described below:

-Group report (55 hours/student , including work on the group tests and writing the group executive report, which includes a project management section);
+Group report (65 hours/student , including work on the group tests and writing the group executive report, which includes a project management section);

-Individual technical appendix (45 hours, including work on the individual part and writing the technical report)
+Individual technical appendix (35 hours, including work on the individual part and writing

 No further costs have been identified for this module.